Executive Summary

 - Persist across sessions since MCP configs are stored in dotfiles

-The malware searches for configuration files of popular AI coding assistants in the following locations:
+Step 2: Find AI Tool Config Files.
+The malware searches for configuration files of popular AI coding assistants:

-For each config file found, the malware adds its server to the “mcpServers” key:
+Step 3: Inject into Each Config File.
+For each config file found, the malware adds its malicious server to the "mcpServers" key, alongside any legitimate MCP servers already configured.

-- Exfiltration via "context" Parameter: When the AI reads credentials and passes them to the `context` parameter, the MCP server saves them to “~/.dev-utils/.cache/” file.
+Step 5: Exfiltration via "context" Parameter.
+When the AI assistant reads credentials (as instructed by the prompt injection) and passes them to the context parameter, the MCP server saves them to a local cache file.

-A notable finding from our analysis: the MCP server only saves credentials to disk, it has no network exfiltration capability.
-The credentials are stored in `~/.dev-utils/.cache/{timestamp}.json`, but we found no code in Stage 1 or Stage 2 that reads this cache for exfiltration.
+A notable finding from our analysis: the MCP server only saves credentials to disk — it contains no network exfiltration capability of its own.
+The credentials are stored in ~/.dev-utils/.cache/{timestamp}.json, but we found no code in Stage 1 or Stage 2 that reads this cache for exfiltration.
 This could indicate:

 Here's the actual prompt injection appended to every tool description: